aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 }
 ```

-I am only showing the `auth` and `resetPassword` methods of `AuthRouteMethods` class and I am only showing the call to the `resetPassword` from inside the closure returned by the `auth` method.
+In the snipped above, I am only showing the `auth` and `resetPassword` methods of `AuthRouteMethods` class and I am only showing the call to the `resetPassword` from inside the closure returned by the `auth` method.

 We can see that the `AuthRouteMethods::auth` method returns a closure that calls `$this->resetPassword()`.

-When the `auth` closure calls the other route registration methods using the `$this` pointer that was bound the closure to the `Illuminate\Routing\Router` class, it re-enters the `__call` of the `Macroable` trait method and finds each of those other closures from the `Laravel\UI` package `AuthRouteMethods` class that were added to the `$macros` array, binds them to the `Illuminate\Routing\Router` class and then calls them.
+The `auth` closure returned by the `AuthRouteMethods::auth` method calls the other route registration methods, using the `$this` pointer that references the `Illuminate\Routing\Router` class that was bound to the closure.

+The call to the route registration methods re-enter the `__call` method of the `Macroable` trait and finds each of those other closures from the `Laravel\UI` package `AuthRouteMethods` class that were added to the `$macros` array, binds them to the `Illuminate\Routing\Router` class and then calls them.

 So in the specific case of `auth` closure calling `$this->resetPassword()`, because `resetPassword` does not exist on the `Illuminate\Routing\Router` class, ultimately the `__call` method of the `Macroable` trait method is called with the `resetPassword` string passed to it as the key for the associated closure to call.

+Also note that since the `$this` pointer in all the closures is bound to the `Illuminate\Routing\Router` class, use the `$this` pointer to directly call the Router classes own route mapping methods, such as the call to `$this->get('login', 'Auth\LoginController@showLoginForm')->name('login');` used within the `auth` closure function.

 ## The full Macroable trait implementation